adamniedzielski/cli-nerd.com/_posts/2016-09-25-applying-user-centered-design-to-errors.markdown

 1. Before exposing an error to a user think really hard about it.
 Can you handle the error in your own program, without exposing it to the user?
 While this is preferred, it only applies to a small subset of errors.
 A hidden error can lead to pretty frustrating debugging sessions.
-If in doubt, expose the error!
+When in doubt, expose the error!

 1. Do everything you can to help your users handle the error correctly.
 This might seem obvious to you, but the majority of errors I've encountered look as if no one ever considered this.